joehahn/tf-text-classification-demo/README.md

     ec2-52-11-206-236.us-west-2.compute.amazonaws.com:6006

-which useful when tuning the neural network parameters.
+which is useful when tuning the neural network parameters.

 ### Execute